 When Giani first joined Code, the company was in the midst of bringing a sister company back into the fold and needed to combine all products and information into one cohesive website.
-Giani was tasked with helping rebrand Code and capture the company’s culture of innovation, creation, and success.
+Giani was tasked with helping rebrand Code and capture the company’s culture of innovation, creation and success.

 “The response from internal teams was very positive, as people liked having guidelines that they could follow without needing to come up with their standards on their own,” says Giani.
-“We invited people to give us their suggestions, and that open collaboration helped us solidify the excellent look and feel of our rebrand.”
+“We invited people to give us their suggestions and that open collaboration helped us to solidify the excellent look and feel of our rebrand.”

 The clean new brand design has paid off big time for Code, prompting significant year-over-year growth for many website metrics.
 The bounce rate fell to just 16%, well below the average web traffic bounce rate, while achieving four average page views per session and an average session duration of two minutes.